 The sensor hostname is, os-991234567890.local, where 991234567890 is the sensor serial number.
+The sensor serial number can be found on a sticker affixed to the top of the sensor.

 For more detailed guidance on communicating with the sensor on various operating systems and network settings please reference the Networking Guide in the Appendix.